rubenzuurman/circuit-design-app/doc/PLAN.md

 - *list[bool]* input_values
 - *list[bool]* output_values
 ### Functions
-- Getters and setters, excluding setter for identifier.
+- Getters and setters, excluding setter for the identifier.
 - *void* set_input_location(_input_port_number, _location): sets the entry of the input locations list with id _input_port_number to _location.
 - *void* set_input_value(_input_port_number, _value): sets the entry of the input values list with id _input_port_number to _value.
 - *void* add_input(_new_input_port_number): adds extra input to block at the specified place, using the specified port number, pushing ports after the new port down by one.